GenomiqueENS/toulligQC/README.md

  * the directory where the fastq are located in the form of bz2 files
  * the directory where the design file mentioned above is located

-This file must be in the following form with these names:
+This file must be in the following form with these names imperatively:

 [config]